-A test called hemoglobin A1C should be done every three to six months to check your blood sugar.
-Ask your healthcare professional what your test result should be.
+The best way to prevent or slow kidney damage is to keep your blood sugar well controlled.
+This is usually done with diet, exercise, and, if needed, insulin or hypoglycemic pills (to lower your blood sugar level).
+A test called hemoglobin A1C should be done every three to six months to check your average blood sugar.
+Ask your doctor what your test result should be.
 Daily blood sugar levels should also be checked so that your medication doses can be adjusted as needed.